readyready15728/misc/awakemud-notes.md

 * Heavy Gear in the Puyallup Crime Mall sells Nicami 12x Sniper Model scopes, electronic imaging scopes, wrist phones, radios, climbing harnesses and thermographic goggles.
 * Mr. Fixit does repairs.
+Repairs don't take long at all, so it is best to just wait there until he's done.
 * There is a computer store north of Krackerjack's hovel in West Tacoma that sells (there's the keyword) computing equipment.
 * Recuperate from injuries in peaceful areas.